h3z4r/web-dev-I-course-materials/README.md

 ## Course Description

-An advanced web development course in which students build their web applications using Python, Django, Django REST Framework and AngularJS.
+A beginner web development course in which students will learn the fundamentals of web development with html, css and javascript.

 ## Course requirements